5 Great Places for Jazz Music in Dallas

 One of the true tests of a city is, in my opinion, great jazz.
 Along with excellent markets, fabulous architecture, and great food, jazz is a marker of a city I’ll return to again and again.

 Luckily, I live in Dallas, where excellent jazz venues abound.
-Here are my five favorite places to listen to jazz.
+Here are five great places to listen to Jazz music in Dallas.

 NOW CLOSED (sadly)